l-mccarthy/IntroToIM/finalProject/journal.md

 ### p5.js

 p5.js will be my "synthesizer" as the signals being sent from Arduino will correspond to a certain sound in the code.
 I might additionally have a saw wave emulator for the bassline (which is one of the built-in p5.js examples).
 Moreover, I could also display a sound viusalizer on screen using p5.

+## Group Partner 21/04

+Turns out Daniel is doing the exact same project as me!
+We have decided to partner up.